Pani Puri Recipe – Street Style | Golgappa or Puchka – 5 Tips

 7. after 20 minutes, continue to knead for 2 more minutes.

-8. now pinch a very small ball sized dough.
+8. now pinch a very small ball-sized dough.

 10. deep fry in hot oil, do not overcrowd the oil.

-11. flip over once the puri puffs up. fry on medium flame until it turns golden brown and crisp from both the sides.
+11. flip over once the puri puffs up. fry on medium flame until it turns golden brown and crisp from both sides.

-13. puri is ready for pani puri. once cooled completely, you can store in an airtight container and use it for a week.
+13. puri is ready for pani puri. once cooled completely, you can store it in an airtight container and use it for a week.

-1. firstly, in a small blender take ¼ cup mint, ½ cup coriander, 1 inch ginger, 2 chilli and small ball sized tamarind.
+1. firstly, in a small blender take ¼ cup mint, ½ cup coriander, 1-inch ginger, 2 chilli, and small ball-sized tamarind.

 2. blend to smooth paste adding water as required.